libetl/soundtransform/README.md

 `instrumentName` - the name of the instrument that will map the freqs object

-`fi` - the wanted format for the future sound
+`formatInfo` - the wanted format for the future sound

 Returns:
 the client, with a sound imported